 Wherever possible, tattoos should not be exposed.
-An employee may be asked to cover a visible tattoo where it is deemed inappropriate/offensive for a school setting.
+An Employee may be asked to cover a visible tattoo where it is deemed inappropriate / offensive for a school setting.
+For example if the subject is discriminatory, violent or contentious.
 Body piercings, except earrings, should not be exposed.